google/flax/docs/developer_notes/module_lifecycle.rst

 The above Module will break because either the encoder or decoder path will construct a Module named "Dense_0".
 This means the two Modules will share parameters which are not intended here.
 Actually, the two Modules cannot share parameters because they each have a different number of features.

-This problem can be solved in various ways:s
+This problem can be solved in various ways:
  - Provide explicit names
  - create the modules in ``setup``
  - or move the constructor out of the control flow.